AdriCabado/John_Space/Documentacion/GDD.md

 - The main enemy are the asteroids that will grant XP on destruction.

 - Once the timer reaches 0 you win the game and John teleports out.

+- The AI used in the development of this game was ChatGPT and Copilot for the code and nothing else.